dasoe/ofxUltralight/README.md

 (I use Visual Studio 2019 Platform Toolset v42.
 I have to retarget Solution when opening.)

 I am very happy!
+It works.
+Don't expect too much already, but come back from tiime to time, as it will grow.

-Hope it works. oe
+oe